Lambeth Research Degrees in Theology - LRDT

 LRDT introduces annual application deadline.

-We have decided to introduce this procedure because of the success of the LRDT scheme, which attracts more applicants than we can now accommodate.
+We decided to introduce this procedure because of the success of the LRDT scheme, which attracts more applicants than we can now accommodate.
 This represents a departure from the previous position in which we were able to process applications throughout the year.
 We realise that this change will not be welcome to all but it will enable us to continue to ensure that the best applicants are accepted on to the scheme.

 In September 2022 Lambeth (LRDT) PhDs were awarded on the basis of examination to DrStephen Duckett, whose thesis was entitled Healthcare Funding and Christian Ethics and to Peter Jones for his thesis, Es ist eine Frage der Begriffsbestimmung: A Study in the concept of the 'Whole Animal.'